 “Starlight Square”.
 Photo courtesy of the Central Square Business Improvement District.

-The Cambridge Community Foundation (CCF) and the City of Cambridge have joined forces to launch a new Cultural Capital Fund with over $600,000 to address urgent needs in the local arts and culture sector as an initial step.
-The Foundation also commits to building an endowment for the arts and culture sector, targeting $5 million over five years, to protect the city’s cultural richness over the long term.
+In October of 2020, the Cambridge Community Foundation (CCF) and the City of Cambridge joined forces to launch a new Cultural Capital Fund with over $600,000 to address urgent needs in the local arts and culture sector as an initial step.
+The Foundation has also committed to building an endowment for the arts and culture sector, targeting $5 million over five years, to protect the city’s cultural richness over the long term.

-As the first major donor to the Cultural Capital Fund, the City of Cambridge has allocated $500,000 from the Mayor’s Disaster Relief Fund to provide grants to local arts organizations of up to $25,000 for capital improvements necessary due to the COVID-19 pandemic and up to $10,000 for operations and programming during the COVID-19 pandemic through the new Fund.
+As the first major donor to the Cultural Capital Fund, the City of Cambridge allocated $500,000 from the Mayor’s Disaster Relief Fund to provide grants to local arts organizations of up to $25,000 for capital improvements necessary due to the COVID-19 pandemic and up to $10,000 for operations and programming during the COVID-19 pandemic through the new Fund.
+In December of 2020, the first round of grants were awarded from the fund.
+As of early March 2021, the fund has awarded 29 grants to arts organizations.

-In this first round of grantmaking, the Foundation will distribute funds through the Mayor’s Disaster Relief Fund and additional grantmaking rounds will follow as new funding becomes available.
-CCF is thankful to also receive a generous $100,000 gift from the Wagner Foundation, a long-time supporter, to address urgent needs in the local arts and culture sector, with a focus on the Central Square Cultural District.
+CCF is thankful also for a generous $100,000 gift from the Wagner Foundation, a long-time supporter, to address urgent needs in the local arts and culture sector, with a focus on the Central Square Cultural District.

 For anyone interested in contributing to the Cultural Capital Fund, please scroll down to learn more.

-Applications from organizations with 501(c)(3) status or a fiscal sponsor with 501(c)(3) status will be accepted on a rolling basis, beginning Wednesday, October 28, and the first round of grants will be administered in mid to late November.
+Applications from organizations with 501(c)(3) status or a fiscal sponsor with 501(c)(3) status are being accepted on a rolling basis, until funds are depleted.

 Please send any questions to [email protected]